mkalkbrenner/PPUC/README.md

 ## Licence

 The code is licenced under GPLv3.
-Be aware of the fact that your own *Pinball Power-Ups* (PPUs) need to licenced under a compatible licence.
+Be aware of the fact that your own *Pinball Power-Ups* (PPUs) need to be licenced under a compatible licence.
 That doesn't prevent any commercial use, but you need to respect the terms and conditions of GPLv3!

 We would appreciate contributions to PPUC itself or as game-specific PPUs.